scottyschup/ruby-curriculum/language-basics/data-structures/hash.md

 A Hash is a collection of key-value pairs.
 You can think of a hash like an array, but instead of the keys being incrementing integer indices (i.e., 0, 1, 2, 3, etc.), the keys are arbitrary, and can be any kind of object.
+From ruby 1.9.3 onwards, Hashes enumerate their values in the order that the corresponding keys were inserted.

 You can create a hash a couple different ways: